Greek police fire teargas at migrants on Turkish border | DW | 29.02.2020

 Greek police fired tear gas at migrants who amassed at a border crossing in the Turkish state of Edirne.
 There were also reports of stones being hurled by refugees at the officers.

-"Greek border police have been frequently firing pepper/tear gas to hold people back," said DW's Turkey correspondent Julia Hahn, who is at the border.
+"Greek border police have been frequently firing pepper/tear gas to hold people back," DW's Turkey correspondent Julia Hahn wrote on Twitter.
+She is at the border.

 "The situation is very dramatic," Hahn said.
 She said "hundreds of migrants" attempted to enter no-man's land.
 "Some have tears in their eyes, are coughing, some look like they're about to faint," she said.